JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 $49.95

-Click the pdf to view sample chapters.
-(First lesson sample is Second Grade.
-Second lesson sample is Third Grade).
+Click for sample lessons.
+(First sample is Second Grade.
+Second sample is Third Grade)

 Behold the Beauty was also written with practical considerations in mind: to assist instructors who have had little or no training in art.
 The lessons are clear and easy to use, requiring minimal supplies without compromising objectives.

-The author, Connie Meyer, is a wife and mother of five children and is a 1982 graduate of Calvin College with a BA in art education.
-She has used the lessons with her children and has helped teachers teach art in their classrooms.
+Connie Meyer is a 1982 graduate of Calvin College with a BA in art education.
+She is a wife and the mother to five children.
+She has used Behold the Beauty lessons with her children and has helped teachers teach art in their classrooms.

 Behold the Beauty - Art Curriculum (Kindergarten & First Grade)